jaebradley/url-prop-type/README.md

 # URL Prop Type

 ## Introduction
 This package is used to validate if a React Prop value is a valid URL.
+A valid URL can be a valid absolute URL (like `https://github.com/jaebradley/url-prop-type`) or a relative-absolute URL (starts with a `/`).

 Currently, there is no URL prop type defined by [the `prop-types` package](https://www.npmjs.com/package/prop-types).
 While using `PropType.string` works, why not be as specific as possible when validating your props?